SOREDE

 25m further, climb to the right to discover a small enclosure, then a casot.
 Then continue the path up the path which is behind the casot.

-Find the path of ND du Château which you have to take for 10m to see a new casot and the associated tallat.
+Find the ND du Château path which you must take for 10m to see a new casot and the associated tallat.
 Continue the path until the sign “Font del Pardal”.

-Go up on the right of the path to discover a new casot, then return to the sign, and go down to the right of the path of ND du Château towards the "Font del Pardal".
+Go back up to the right of the path to discover a new casot, then return to the sign, and go down to the right of the ND du Château path towards the “Font del Pardal”.

 Observe a new casot, then return to the motorable track.

 Follow the yellow markings until the next junction.
-Following the path on the right, arrive at a casot resembling an igloo.
+By following the path on the right, a casot resembling an igloo appears.
 Retrace your steps, then take the path on the right which runs along a low wall.
 Note on the left the last casot on this hike.

-Continuing the path, find the vehicle track.
-Go down to the right to reach the village.
+Continuing the path, find the track suitable for vehicles.
+Go down to the right to reach the village

 Did you find this content useful?